dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-zone-bar-count-range-array.md

 # BarcodeZoneBarCountRangeArray

-`BarcodeZoneBarCountRangeArray` is a parameter to specify the range of bar count of the barcode zone for barcodes searching.
+`BarcodeZoneBarCountRangeArray` defines the range of bar count of the barcode zone for barcodes searching.
 By default, the minimum bar count is 1 and the maximum bar count is 128.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |